-The Canadian ELD implementation process is expected to start early next year.
+The Canadian ELD implementation process is expected to start this year.
 While final confirmation is not yet available, Canadian Transportation Authorities have indicated that it will closely follow the ELD implementation process used in the U.S. This is good news for Canadian carriers who already run cross-border businesses.
 Canadian ELD rules will apply to motor carriers, commercial truck and bus drivers.

 Why Canadian ELDs?

 Transport Canada shares generally the same reasons for introducing ELDs as the U.S. Federal Motor Carrier Safety Administrations (FMCSA.)
 It has outlined its plans via the Regulations Amending the Commercial Vehicle Drivers Hours of Service Regulations (Electronic Devices and Other Amendments).